daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 creating inclusive digital experiences that empower all users to navigate content independently and with ease.

-#### The user must have a straightforward way to navigate forward and backward through the content.
+#### The user must have a straightforward way to navigate forward and backward through the content

 For content with text it must be possible to move forward and backward from the currently displayed screen.
 For content with audio it must be